nahidvaf/Embedded-Erlang-Simulation/README.md

 To build the Embedded-Erlang-Simulation run ./rebar compile from the project root folder.

-We have setup two nodes under nodes called sim_node and sim_node2, run ./rebar generate to generate to nodes.
+We have setup two nodes under nodes called sim_node and sim_node2, run ./rebar generate to generate the nodes.

 ### Run on Desktop using Simulators